2021-22

 Tues.
 Jan.
 11 - Extensive work on the Bureaucracy: Structure of the Bureaucracy, Independent Regulatory Commissions, Government Corporations, Development of the Civil Service System, Power of the Bureaucracy, Size of the Bureaucracy, reasons for the growth of the bureaucracy.
 Assignment: Complete "Holding the Bureaucracy Accountable" prior to coming to next class.

 Fri.
 Jan.
 7 - Open questions about 2.12.
 Extensive time spent on Iron Triangles.
 Rule of Law was discussed along with the term "discretion".
 Looked at the spoils system and patronage.
-Work some with the Diagram of U.S. Government.
+Analyzed and discussed the Diagram of U.S. Government.
 Took 15 minutes to work on a FRQ.
 Assignment: Continue to consume the two minute podcasts on the bureaucracy.
 Begin reading carefully in Wolfford about Discretionary and Rule Making Authority.

 Wed.
 Jan.
 5 - New seats were assigned for the second semester.
 Reviewed fundamental concepts from first semester..... everything from colonial governments through the judicial branch.
 Reviewed the diagram of U.S. Government.
 Began work on the bureaucracy.
 Assignment: Read Wolfford 218-227 carefully.
 Watch the 2.12 video summary.
 Begin building a fundamental understanding of the bureaucracy by consuming these short two minute podcasts.
 You may have to scroll down a bit to find the bureaucracy table.